admanaut/haskell-thrift-todo-backend/README.md

-When it comes to microservices communicating over HTTP, there is a lot of boilerplate we need to write: define data transfer objects (DTOs), write their JSON instances, write server, write client, and also maintain backwards compatibility when the contract is changing.
+When it comes to microservices communicating over HTTP, there is a lot of boilerplate we need to write: define data transfer objects (DTOs), write their JSON instances, write server, write client library, and also maintain backwards compatibility when the contract is changing.
 I'm looking for a solution that would allow me to describe services in a declarative way and then generate the server and client code based on that spec.
 Whenever the spec changes, new code is generated and distributed to users, therefore I only need to maintain